AI Slop: The Definitive 2026 Guide (with Real Data)

 What anti-slop is not

-Three common misconceptions worth addressing.
+Three misconceptions worth addressing.

 It is not "no AI."
 We use AI to write Sailop.
 We use AI to write our blog posts.
 We use AI to scaffold our templates.
-The point is to use AI *with constraints*, not to refuse AI.
+The point is to use AI *with constraints*, not to refuse it.

 It is not anti-shadcn or anti-Tailwind. shadcn is a fine starting point.
 Tailwind is a fine utility framework.
 Slop happens when you ship the *defaults* without modification.
-Customize the theme tokens, vary the component primitives, and shadcn + Tailwind can pass a Sailop scan with score below 25.
+Customize the theme tokens, vary the component primitives, and shadcn + Tailwind can pass a Sailop scan below 25.

 What happens if we do nothing